ananbetak/zi/README.md

 4. on loading more data, the app will automatically scroll to those next "10" products.

-5. when reaching the end of the list, a message of "End List" will appear on the app , on the button.
+5. when reaching the end of the list, a message of "End List" will appear on the app , on the bottom.

 6. on the homepage, a counter is being showed.